-Unit trusts investing in portfolio interests in financial assets or core real estate will generally have tax-transparency, and distributions will be instead be taxable in the hands of unitholders (if Australian tax residents) or on a withholding basis (from distributions to non-Australian tax resident unitholders).
-However, unit trusts that carry on a trading business, or take controlling interests in portfolio entities that carry on a trading business, will generally be taxable at the unit trust level.
+Unit trusts investing in portfolio interests in financial assets or core real estate will generally have tax-transparency, and distributions will instead be taxable in the hands of unitholders (if Australian tax residents) or on a withholding basis (from distributions to non-Australian tax resident unitholders).
+However, a public unit trust that carries on a trading business for a relevant tax year is treated as if it were a company for most tax purposes, including being subject to the applicable corporate tax rate.
+A unit trust will be considered to carry on a trading business if it conducts real estate development or similar activities or controls an operating entity.

-Unit trusts that are eligible to meet the criteria for MIT status may attract a concessional taxation profile, including (potentially) a concessional withholding tax rate (15 per cent) on distributions of rental income by real estate-based MITs, and capital account treatment of realisation gains made on investments that are held for at least one year (thereby accessing discounted capital gains tax treatment of those gains in the hands of resident individuals and Australian superannuation funds).
+Unit trusts that are eligible to meet the criteria for MIT status may attract a concessional taxation profile, including (potentially) a concessional withholding tax rate (15 per cent) on distributions of rental income by real estate-based MITs to non-resident investors.
+Additionally, MITs can elect for capital account treatment of gains on the realisation of eligible investments (subject to various exceptions including land held as trading stock, debt interests and certain financial arrangements), which may be advantageous to both Australian and foreign resident investors.
+For example, non-resident investors are only subject to withholding under the capital account election in relation to gains from the disposal of an interest held (directly, or in some cases, indirectly) by the MIT in real property situated in Australia (defined broadly).
+Australian resident individuals and superannuation funds, on the other hand, can access discounted capital gains tax treatment where the relevant investment was held by the MIT for at least 12 months.

 Eligibility for MIT status requires, among other things, satisfaction of certain requirements, including a requirement that certain investment management decisions be made within Australia, a widely held requirement (which may potentially be satisfied also if a substantial part of the unitholder base comprises certain types of widely held unitholders, such as pension funds), and an investment strategy that excludes the taking of controlling interests in portfolio entities that carry on a trading business.